SamuelClucas/SC_TSL_15092024_plate_detect/README.md

 ```
 pip install -e .
 ```
-or, if not developing the project, just:
+Or, if not developing the project, just:

 ```
 pip install .